Differentiating the entropy of random walks on hyperbolic groups

 The group $\G$ is called hyperbolic if any (equivalently some) word metric is hyperbolic.
-A hyperbolic group is called {\bf non-elementary} if it is non amenable (which turns out to be equivalent to requiring $\G$ is not a finite extension of $\Z$).
+A hyperbolic group is called \emph{nonelementary} if it is nonamenable (which turns out to be equivalent to requiring $\G$ is not a finite extension of~$\Z$).

 We refer to \cite{kn:gh} for background material on hyperbolic groups.